Haywhyprime88/Kultra-Mega-Stores/README.md

         ORDER BY Total_Sales DESC;

    Dennis Kane,	is the small business customer with the highest sale: 75,967.59

-Insight: These customers can be nurtured with loyalty programs.
 ________________________________________
 8. Which Corporate customer made the most orders from 2009 to 2012?